jscottsmith/react-scroll-parallax/README.md

 ## Optimizations to Reduce Jank

-Considerations have been taken to reduce jank -- [please read more here](https://github.com/jscottsmith/parallax-controller#optimizations-to-reduce-jank) on how this is done
+Considerations have been taken to reduce jank -- [please read more here](https://parallax-controller.vercel.app/docs/performance) on how this is done

-### **PSA**

-Even with optimizations _scroll effects can cause jank_.
-It's also important to keep in mind that scroll effects are usually not critical to a users experience and sometimes can be annoying.

-If you use these components make sure you seriously consider the following:

-- Keep images small (do not use inappropriately high resolutions) and optimized (use appropriate compression)
-- Reduce the number of scroll effects on elements in view and on the page in total
-- Disable the use — or limit the amount — of scroll effects for users on mobile devices

-Follow the above and you should keep scrolling smooth and users happy.